awesomeeng/FocusTraversalAPI/GET_INVOLVED.md

 You can comment in either the [WICG W3C Proposal Submission discourse](https://discourse.wicg.io/t/proposal-focus-traversal-api/3427), or the [WHATWG Github Issue](https://github.com/whatwg/html/issues/4784).
 Even a thumbs up helps!

+Also, google has an incubator system for additions to chromium to which a ticket was submitted: https://bugs.chromium.org/p/chromium/issues/detail?id=997446

 #### Download the Polyfill and use it

 The more people [use the polyfill](./README.md#focus-traversal-api), the more issues we can find, and the more solid our proposal becomes.